Why are you using a sliding scale?

 What happens if I have questions after the surgery?

-Contact us at 510-215-9300 or email us at [email protected].
-For emergency attention when our clinic is closed, contact Pets Referral Center in Berkeley.
+Contact us at (510) 215-9300 or email us at [email protected].
+If you think your pet needs emergency attention when our clinic is closed, contact Pets Referral Center in Berkeley, or OakVet in Oakland, or BAVS in San Leandro.

 Does my pet need to have all his/her vaccines before surgery?